 - Load carrying section – Cords (also known as tensile members) give the ability to transmit power and ensure uniform load distribution

 - Compression section – Elastomer resists compression fatigue and dissipates internal heat build-up, providing firm lateral pressure against sheave/pulley sidewall and distributes the load to the cords.

 - Precision molded cogs – Provide additional flexibility, allowing for use of smaller pulley diameters, aiding in heat dissipation.

 Step 3: Measure V-belt length

-The most difficult part of identifying a v-belt is measuring the length.
-There is no precise method that is practical to perform in the field for v-belt measurement.
+The most difficult part of identifying a V-belt type is measuring the length.
+There is no precise method that is practical to perform in the field for V-belt measurement.
 Precise measurement requires a measuring fixture with pulleys of prescribed dimension and the ability to apply a specific tension to the belt according to ARPM (Association for Rubber Product Manufacturers) standards for the given belt section.

 Additionally, there are a number of terms used in the industry to describe length (e.g. inside length, outside length, pitch length, effective length) making it very confusing.

 Some belt providers instruct end users to utilize tapes to measure outside length.
 While this method can approximate belt length, it can still be off by inches.
 If the drive has ample installation and take-up range, using a tape can yield a belt that will fit the drive in many cases, however, there is no guarantee it is the optimum length designed for the drive.